Efficient Hamiltonian Simulation for Solving Option Price Dynamics: Introduction

+Quantum technologies have undergone rapid development in the last decade, paving the way for transformative advancements in various fields.
 Quantum technologies have experienced a rapid development in the last decade.
 Recently, Google has achieved quantum advantage, meaning that they have performed a calculation employing a superconducting processor faster than the most powerful supercomputers available today \cite{GOOGLE}.
-One of the fields which will expectably experience a deep impact due to this upcoming technology is finance.
+Among these domains, finance is poised to experience a profound impact from this emerging technology.
 Indeed, the emergence of scalable quantum technologies will affect forecasting, pricing and data science, and will undoubtedly have an economic impact in the following years \cite{QFFP, OP}.
-Certainly, there already exist several efforts in this direction, for instance, an attempt to predict financial crashes \cite{PFC,PFCDW}, the application of the principal component analysis to interest-rate correlation matrices \cite{PCAS}, quantum methods for portfolio optimization \cite{RQA, QAPO,DPO,PO40,PO60}, quantum generative models for finance \cite{GMF}, a quantum model for pricing collateral debt obligations \cite{CDO}, a protocol to optimize the exchange of securities and cash between parties \cite{QATS}, an application to improve Monte Carlo methods in risk analysis \cite{QRA,CRA}, among many others.
-Regarding the option pricing problem, it has been studied the problem of solving Black-Scholes model employing Monte Carlo methods to solve the associated stochastic differential equation (SDE).
-In Ref.~\cite{QMC}, the authors proposed a theoretical approach based on solving the SDE using quantum Monte Carlo with quadratic speedup.
-Afterwards, an experimental implementation in the IBM Tokyo quantum processor was attained in Refs.~\cite{PQC,IQAE,TQA}, employing a gate-based methodology to price options and portfolios of options.
-More recently, another approach to solve the SDE was proposed in \cite{QUA}, in which an unary representation of the asset value is used to build a quantum algorithm for European-style option pricing.
-Another alternative perspective to deal with problems involving linear partial differential equations is by adapting quantum algorithms applied to existing numerical methods \cite{FEM,HPA,LDE}.
+Certainly, there already exist several efforts in this direction, for instance, an attempt to predict financial crashes \cite{PFC,PFCDW}, the application of the principal component analysis to interest-rate correlation matrices \cite{PCAS}, quantum methods for portfolio optimization \cite{RQA, QAPO,DPO,PO40,PO60,han2022quantum}, quantum generative models for finance \cite{GMF}, a quantum model for pricing collateral debt obligations \cite{CDO}, a protocol to optimize the exchange of securities and cash between parties \cite{QATS} and an application to improve Monte Carlo methods in risk analysis \cite{QRA,CRA,matsakos2023quantum}, among many others.